AliYouness/TodoWebApp/README.md

 Task Deletion: Allowing users to remove tasks from the list when they are no longer needed.

 Persistence: Saving tasks in a ManagoDB.

-# Overview: Todo App

-The Todo App is a multi-project solution consisting of three main projects: Backend (C#), Frontend (AngularJS), and Todo.Test (Unit Test).

 # Backend (C# Project):
 The Backend project serves as the server-side component of the Todo App.
 It is developed using C# and provides APIs to handle data storage and retrieval.
 To set up the Backend project, ensure you have MongoDB installed on your machine.
 Update the DBconnection settings in appsettings.json to match your MongoDB connection details.
 Modify the following section: